thygate/stable-diffusion-webui-depthmap-script/README.md

 3D stereo, and red/cyan anaglyph images are generated using code from the [stereo-image-generation](https://github.com/m5823779/stereo-image-generation) repository.
 Thanks to [@sina-masoud-ansari](https://github.com/sina-masoud-ansari) for the tip!
 Discussion [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/discussions/45).
 Improved techniques for generating stereo images and balancing distortion between eyes by [@semjon00](https://github.com/semjon00), see [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/pull/51) and [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/pull/56).

+3D Photography using Context-aware Layered Depth Inpainting by Virginia Tech Vision and Learning Lab , or [3D-Photo-Inpainting](https://github.com/vt-vl-lab/3d-photo-inpainting) is used to generate a `3D inpainted mesh` and render `videos` from said mesh.

 ## Examples
 [![screenshot](examples.png)](https://raw.githubusercontent.com/thygate/stable-diffusion-webui-depthmap-script/main/examples.png)

 ## Changelog
+* v0.3.4 new featues
+    * depth clipping option (original idea by [@Extraltodeus](https://github.com/Extraltodeus))
+    * by popular demand, 3D-Photo-Inpainting is now implemented
+    * generate inpainted 3D mesh (PLY) and videos of said mesh
 * v0.3.3 bugfix and new midas models
     * updated to midas 3.1, bringing 2 new depth models (the 512 one eats VRAM for breakfast!)
     * fix Next-ViT dependency issue for new installs